Welcome to Year 3!

 Please see below for latest Curriculum Letters.

-Year 3 Classes will be performing their Christmas Carols in the school hall on Tuesday 12th and Friday 15th December, afternoon performances at 2.15pm (information on maximum seating numbers sent home).
+Year 3 Classes performed their Christmas Carols on Tuesday 12th and Friday 15th December.

 Raise The Roof Term 2: Year 3 and 4 were joined by children from Mendip Green and Kewstoke Primary Schools to sing songs from around the world.
 They were led by Mrs Anne Clough, from North Somerset Music Service, for a fantastic afternoon of singing together.
 Songs included Wonderful World and The Mexican Counting song.
 The children had a thoroughly enjoyable afternoon and all sang brilliantly.